QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

    configuration data can be defined in one or more templates and applied repeatedly.
-This avoids the redundant definition of identical configuration and ensures the consistency of it, thus allowing devices to be managed more conveniently and efficiently.
+This avoids the redundant definition of identical configuration and ensures the consistency of it, thus allowing configuration data to be managed more conveniently and efficiently.

 --- middle